 The FDOT, FTE is evaluating improvements to the Western Beltway (SR 429) from north of I-4 in Osceola County to the Seidel Road interchange in Orange County, a distance of approximately 10 miles.
 Western Beltway (SR 429) is part of a limited-access, tolled beltway around Orlando, and is part of the overall Florida's Turnpike system of tolled expressways.
 Improvements being evaluated include widening from two to four lanes in each direction, incorporating interchange modifications and safety improvements along Western Beltway (SR 429), adding or upgrading Intelligent Transportation Systems (ITS), and adding a potential new interchange location at an extension of Livingston Road.
-An adjacent project, the Poinciana Parkway Extension PD&E Study (Financial Project Identification Number [FPID] 446581-1) from County Road (CR) 532 to north of the I-4/Western Beltway (SR 429) interchange to north of Sinclair Road.
-If Poinciana Parkway Extension noves forward, the widening of Western Beltway (SR 429) will match that project north of Sinclair Road.
+An adjacent project, the Poinciana Parkway Extension PD&E Study (Financial Project Identification Number [FPID] 446581-1) from County Road (CR) 532 to north of the I-4/Western Beltway (SR 429) interchange will also evaluate improvements along Western Beltway (SR 429) from the I-4 interchange to north of Sinclair Road.
+If Poinciana Parkway Extension moves forward, the widening of Western Beltway (SR 429) will match that project north of Sinclair Road.
 In order to maintain independent utility, should the Poinciana Parkway Extension not move forward, the Western Beltway (SR 429) widening would continue south of Sinclair Road to the I-4 interchange.